RedHatInsights/angler/README.md

 # General Workflow

-1. PR is merged to master contain a new Openshift resource update
+1. Master branch is updated either directly or via PR
-2. Webhook is sent to Angler
+2. Webhook is sent to Angler on a custom URL
 3. Angler inspects the payload to find files it cares about
-4. Angler downloads update
+4. Angler downloads the file
 5. Angler pushes changes to the openshift API

+Files that are downloaded can be either actual openshift yaml, or raw data.
+This can be useful if there is a format of a file you want to ingest as a configMap but do not have an automated process that actually creates a configmap from the data.

+Currently, Angler can update resources within the Openshift Insights development cluster because that is where it resides.
+In order to enable the service to update resources in your project, you must give `edit` access to `system:serviceaccount:angler:angler`

 # TODO

-This should be capabale of handling multiple resource types and work across multiple projects and clusters.
-Currently, it will only update configmaps that reside in the platform-ci project.
-This should have multiple endpoints that all perform different tasks and can update various files/resources based on webhooks.

-At this point, it's mainly a proof of concept.
+* enable updating of other openshift resources.
+Currently only setup for configMaps